-Factors which are more focused on the science behind music, like tonal adjustments, interval relationships, dissonance and consonance, etc., are generally understood to be abstract aspects.
+Factors that are more focused on the science behind music, like tonal adjustments, interval relationships, dissonance and consonance, etc., are generally understood to be abstract aspects.
 These aspects are more concerned with the technicalities behind sound and music.

 Aspects such as rhythmic relationships, improvisation, style and feel are called practical aspects.
 These aspects describe factors that are more closely related to performance and artistic expression than technical theory.

 People who are involved in teaching and researching music, who write articles about music theory, are called music theorists.
-Any one aspiring to teach music theory must have a university level Ph.
+Anyone aspiring to teach music theory must have a university-level Ph.
 D or MA.
-The methods of analysis enabled by western music notation such as graphic and mathematical analysis are generally used.
+The methods of analysis enabled by Western music notation such as graphic and mathematical analysis are generally used.
 Other methods include statistical, comparative and descriptive methods.
 There is also a strong cultural focus within contemporary musicology – many musicologists concentrate on where and why people make music and the social relationships that are created and maintained through music.

 Fundamentals of music

-Music is composed of phenomena that touches the human senses.
+Music is composed of phenomena that touch the human senses.
 Studying how these phenomena work harmoniously to form music is what music theory is all about.
 It considers melody.
 It considers rhythm.
 It considers scales, it considers tonal systems.
 All these work like a cocktail that intoxicates the listener to create the magic of music.